 Introduction to a variety of business concepts and practices that impact all organizations, as well as the knowledge and skills needed to be successful in an organization.
 Topics include interpersonal communications, emotional intelligence, economics, accounting, and finance and investments.
 An integrative approach connects topics and provides context within organizational environments, relevance to current business situations, and advances across various fields of business.
-(Formerly MGT110) 3 Credits (3 Lecture - 0 Lab)
+(Formerly MGT110) 3 Credits (3 Lecture)

 Principles of Management

 Introduction to the topic of management, defined as the process of setting and achieving organizational goals, effectively and efficiently, through the use of human and other resources.
 The four functions of management - planning, organizing, leading, and controlling - provide a framework for the course and are examined in considerable detail.
 Emphasis on contemporary management issues such as diversity and recognition of the changing face of the American workforce; ethics and social responsibility and their increasingly important role for business; and the growing significance of international business.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): Placement by Examination or ENL001 and Placement by Examination or RDG111.
+3 Credits (3 Lecture)

 Examination of how firms become and remain international in scope.
 Topics introduce the salient elements involved in international business and deals with the experiences of firms of all sizes, from many countries, as they come to grips with an increasingly competitive global environment.
 Discussion highlights the practice of management when a home market perspective is no longer enough.
 In this course, economics, social, and political factors are explored to demonstrate how managers use these factors to bridge both the internationalization process and multinational management.
-(Formerly MGT116) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ACC112 and ECO111 and MKT240 or ACC113 and ECO111 and MKT240.
+3 Credits (3 Lecture) Prerequisite(s): ACC113 and ECO111 and MKT240.

 Comprehensive study designed to develop proficiency in writing, listening, speaking, and reading, which is necessary for career success.
 Along with an extensive grammar review, course work includes the preparation and delivery (including appropriate use of APA citation format) of many types of communications that are part of today's business environment.
 Skills learned include techniques of personal and interpersonal relationships, which are vital to career advancement in business, industry, or government.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.

 Principles of project management.
 Skill development includes identifying project needs, preparing solutions, developing an implementation proposal, and completing the termination phase.
-3 Credits (2.50 Lecture - 1.50 Lab) Prerequisite(s): CSC124 and MGT105 or CSC124 and MGT110 or CSC124 and MGT115.
+3 Credits (2.50 Lecture - 1.50 Lab) Prerequisite(s): CSC124 and MGT105 or CSC124 and MGT115.
+As needed.

 Supervision and Human Relations

 Introduction to the key role of a first-line supervisor--the only level of management in which subordinates are non-management employees or workers.
 Discussion covers how to deal with attitudes, values, priorities, and demands from various groups, as well as how to maintain a balance between employees and upper management to provide job satisfaction while also maintaining the production goals of the organization.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT110 or MGT115 or MGT105.
+3 Credits (3 Lecture) Prerequisite(s): MGT115 or MGT105.

 Small Business Management

 Overview of small business operations with emphasis on current issues and trends.
-The dynamic role of small business in the United States economy is examined along with a definitive explanation of small business.
-Opportunities for the would-be entrepreneur are explored by assessing the business potential of various types of business operations.
-Legal forms of ownership, financing procedures, marketing techniques, location selection, human resource management, purchasing, budgeting, taxation, risk management, and planning are all carefully examined.
-(Formerly MGT 247) 3 Credits (3 Lecture - 0 Lab)
+Examines dynamic role of small business in the United States along with a definitive explanation of small business as an entity.
+Explores opportunities for potential entrepreneurs along with legal forms of ownership, financial analysis, marketing techniques, location selection, human resource management, purchasing, budgeting, taxation, and small business planning.
+3 Credits (3 Lecture)